 The Secretary of State’s Office is dedicated to improving civic literacy and engagement across the Commonwealth.
 Mock elections are exceptional tools for confronting this issue because they engage students in the core principles of democracy and cultivate an important behavior they will carry far beyond the classroom.
 With your participation, we will accomplish our goal of expanding civic awareness and making this the most successful Mock Election to date!

-If your school would like to be involved in fostering youth voter participation through the Kentucky Student Mock Election, please register
+If your school would like to be involved in fostering youth voter participation through the Kentucky Student Mock Election, please

 with the National Student/Parent Mock Election.